clevcode/docker-cmd/README.md

 Security
 ========

-While I have tried to minimize the risk of this being abused, I make no guarantees about the security of this solution.
-Since my primary area of expertise is within the offensive side of IT-security, rather than the defensive, I know how futile it might be to provide an impenetratable security solution. :) That being said, this should at the very least be better than only placing the user within a chroot-jail.
+While I have tried hard to minimize the risk of this being abused, I make no guarantees about the security of this solution.
+Since my primary area of expertise is within the offensive side of IT-security, rather than the defensive, I know how futile it might be to make any such guarantees.
+There will always be factors beyond my control, such as kernel vulnerabilities.
+That being said, I believe I have done my part in minimizing the possible attack vectors. :)

 Copyright (C) Joel Eriksson <je@clevcode.org> 2014